 The Government of Canada can refuse entry to any animal that does not meet its import requirements.

 The Canadian Food Inspection Agency (CFIA) requires documents for all animals and animal products entering Canada.
-For more information, visit Importing or Travelling with Pets.
+For more information, visit Bringing animals to Canada: Importing or travelling with pets.

 Pet food imports